aymarino/aymarino.github.io/_posts/2020-11-2-branchless-max.md

         ret
 ~~~

-This is after taking into account overflow and underflow (this instantiation on two 64-bit integer types, but the assembly is identical up to bit shifts with other sized parameters):
+The code generated for taking into account overflow and underflow is much worse.
+This is the instantiation on two 64-bit integer types, but the assembly is identical (up to bit shifts) with other sized parameters:

 ~~~ nasm
 auto generic_branchless_max<long long, long long>(long long, long long):  # @auto generic_branchless_max<long long, long long>(long long, long long)